pasztor/sjdemux/README.md

 Using this script on your sjcam recordings and with your gpx data eg. from [gpslog](https://play.google.com/store/apps/details?id=eu.basicairdata.graziano.gpslogger&authuser=0), you can make your gps related info as an overlay onto your SJCam recordings.

 I've added the [shell functions](vedit.sh) I usually use to the editing steps, with some explanation in there.

+# sjscan

+I found out recently, that the camera has a loop setting.

+If it's turned off, it records 4GiB segments, and usually a 3 second is missing from between the segments.
+I guess, the buffering or whatever takes some time and during this there's no more memory to record the new frames.

+On the other hand, if I turn on the loop, and set it to 10 minutes, it records segments 10 minutes and 1 second long.
+But these 601 second long segments have an overlapping second.
+Which I haven't even noticed in the first few video.
+Until my friend Dennis warned me about this overlap.

+Than later, I started to append the segments.
+Jump forward 10 minutes.
+Cut out the overlapping second.
+How luck is that, the SJCam makes every 15th frame as a keyframe in the recording, so you can cut out the exact overlapping second.

+But that was still an awful lot of work, and needed a lot of attention to append the segments into the sessions, than cut out the overlapping, while it's pretty much a problem which screams for automation.
+I can do mistakes.
+The code I wrote won't loose focus.

+So, here it is, the new script: sjscan.

+I made it flexible as much I felt, any parameters or felxibility might be required, but pretty much, just needs one mandatory argument:
+Point it to a directory, where the given recordings are, and it will generate you a bunch of .py scripts, what you can open in avidemux as a project script file, than you can do the editing on it.
+Save it under some different name.
+Than you can process the resulted .py file with the sjdemux script, as written above.

+So, the program's logic in a nutshell: If the current file's length is shorter than the defined default lenght (600 seconds), than I assume that's the end of the session.
+That is the point, where I stopped to drink some water, or at a petrol station, or to wipe off the bugs from my visor.

+Now this piece of script generated me the exact results in just a fragment of a second, what I was working on yesterday for at least an hour or half hour long.
+And that's just one day's video recording!